PDC Premier League Darts: Week 3 Betting and Odds Preview

 We’ll also look for a drawn game from this week’s schedule: There will surely be a 6-6 somewhere and Michael Smith looked shellshocked following some hostile treatment from the Glasgow crowd last week.
 Bully Boy hasn’t raced out of the blocks as he did twelve months ago and we think Daryl Gurney can peg him to a tie.

 The remaining games should go with the favourites so you could take reasonable win odds on Gerwyn Price to beat James Wade but we’ll end with Mensur Suljovic to beat Raymond Van Barneveld by a 7-5 scoreline.
-The Austrian looks too short at an odds on figure but that 7-5 is matched at a best of 8/1 by Black Type in the open markets and that looks far more generous.
+The Austrian looks too short at an odds on figure but that 7-5 is matched at a best of 8/1 in the open markets and that looks far more generous.

 - Michael Smith and Daryl Gurney to draw at 33/10 with Unibet